davidmaja/Gamezone-Analysis/README.md

 - Gaming mice and the "Razor pro gaming headset" pale in sales volume compared to the other SKUs.
 These products make up less than 1% of sales.
 This suggests we should evaluate whether to discontinue them or bundle them with top performers to boost average order value (AOV)

+### Marketing Channel Effectiveness

+- Traffic from direct channels is much higher than from other channels.
+This suggests either a mistake in sales accreditation or represents a big opportunity for the marketing team to explore

+### Fulfilment Data Integrity

+- Refund rates rose from less <10% in 2019 to ~30% of revenue by 2021.
+It seems there may be an issue in the supply chain or a drop in supplier quality
+- Shipping timestamps are logged before the purchase timestamps in several cases.
+Highlighting potential errors in the data logging system, indicating the operations team need reassess their data logging process

 ----
 Assumptions and Caveats